tiloc/faiadashu/doc/sdc-capabilities.md

 ##### Extensions
 - ordinalValue
+- iso21090-CO-value
 - choiceOrientation: supported, but `horizontal` may be ignored due to display constraints (mobile phone).
 - questionnaire-optionPrefix: supported
 - valueset-label: supported
 - rendering-xhtml: in addition to regular capabilities may also contain a base64 encoded image of type PNG or JPEG.
 - questionnaire-itemControl: check-box, radio-button
+- translation: option choices can be translated
 #### open-choice
 Same as `choice`, no support for open text input yet.